-This guide does not constitute legal advice and proceed at your own risk.
-Consult with a licensed tax attorney if you are unsure on anything.
-See our video explanation below and keep reading for the more in depth guide to tax relief.
+This guide does not constitute legal advice and proceeds at your own risk.
+Consult with a licensed tax attorney if you are unsure about anything.
+See our video explanation below and keep reading for a more in-depth guide to tax relief.

 Selecting The Best Tax Relief Option